 Creating stories, though, created issues for Brittany.
 Her journals were all made up stories containing real people from her life, such as friends at school, but with false story lines.
 She would carry these journals with her wherever she went.
 Because these were journals, anyone could open them and read them.
 Despite the fact that Brittany had poor handwriting, the worst incident occurred when a friend found these stories and got mad at her for “lying about her” in her journal.
 Misunderstandings were aplenty!
 Rather than learning to not make stories up, Brittany just stopped carrying her journals everywhere she went.

 Brittany not only has a wild imagination, but that imagination carries over into her dreams as well.
 These dreams are some of the biggest bases for her fantasy stories.
 Once the basic storyline is set, it’s the details that need worked out.
 These details come to her in different ways and at different places.
 As a high school and college student, she discovered these as she rode on the back of her grandfather’s motorcycle.
 As a music teacher, the details of these stories came to her as she sat at the Leonardtown Wharf in Maryland in the evenings and on weekends.
-Now, as a Minister of Worship and Connections at a church in California, Brittany usually comes up with the story details as she chases her cat Kota off of her keyboard.
+As a Minister of Worship and Connections at a church in California, she usually came up with the story details as she chased her cat Kota off of her keyboard.
 Her writing froze a little while she worked as a security guard for a casino/resort.

 Now, as a graduate student in the MA for Publishing and Writing program at Emerson College, Brittany gets to spend all of her time writing, editing, and studying.

 Where Hope Exists

 We live in a hurting and broken world; there’s no doubt about that.
 However, that isn’t all there is in the world around us.
 Hope can be very difficult to find, but I believe if we work towards finding each of the following, hope will follow.